slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Winston Churchill*
 > *"You can easily judge the character of a man by how he treats those who can do nothing for him."
 -- Goethe*
-> *"Nearly all men stand adversity.
-If want to test a man's character, give him power."
--- Abraham Lincoln*
 > *"Nearly all men can stand adversity, but if you want to test a man's character, give him power."
 -- Abraham Lincoln*
 > *"I'm suspicious of people who don't like dogs, but I trust a dog when it doesn't like a person."
 -- Bill Murray*
 > *"A drunk man's words, are a sober man's thoughts."
 -- Italian proverb*
+> *"A great man is hard on himself; a small man is hard on others."
+-- Confucius*
 -->

 > *"Judge a man by his questions, not by his answers."